chiragshrivastava-ui/genesys-knowledge-connector-app/knowledge_articles/claim-process.md

 ID: 1
 TITLE: Claim Process

+## Claim Submission Process

-## Steps to Submit a Claim
+Follow these steps to submit a claim:

 - Login to the portal
-- Fill the claim form
+- Fill in the claim form
 - Upload required documents
 - Submit the claim
-- Track claim status
+- Track the claim status